loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 3. No template duplication between the full page and the AJAX response.
 4. Simple views that only do the work they need to do.

-Template partials gave me #2 and #3, but not #1 or #4.
-Switching to Jinja2 and returning the full template for AJAX requests gave me #1 and #3, but not #2 or #4.
-I needed a different approach.
+Template partials gave me #2 and #3.
+Switching to Jinja2 and returning the full template for AJAX requests gave me #1 and #3.
+But I wanted all four things.

 ## Where I ended up: separate views with template includes